platformsh/platformsh-docs/docs/src/create-apps/_index.md

 * A `disk` size for your deployed files.
 * A definition of how to handle requests from the outside `web`.

-The following example shows such a basic setup for PHP:
+The following example shows such a basic setup for Node.js:

 ```yaml {location=".platform.app.yaml"}
 # The app's name, which must be unique within the project.